-<H1>Teaching Technique - The Use-Modify-Create model
+Teaching technique – the use-modify-create model

-<TX1>The teaching technique Use-Modify-Create (UMC) has the potential to both limit learner anxiety for novice coders and to scaffold the acquisition of coding and computational thinking concepts (Lee et al., 2011).
-A breakdown of each stage follows.
+The teaching technique UMC has the potential to both limit learner anxiety for novice coders and to scaffold the acquisition of coding and computational thinking concepts (Lee et al., 2011).
+A breakdown of each stage follows:

-<TX2>Use: In the Use stage, coders build a familiarity with coding interfaces, code structures and syntax through scaffolded approaches which involve interacting with the program code and what it produces.
+Use: In the Use stage, coders build familiarity with coding interfaces, code structures and syntax through scaffolded approaches that involve interacting with the program code and what it produces.

-<TX2>Modify: In the Modify stage learners progress to working on real projects created by others.
+Modify: In the Modify stage, learners progress to working on real projects created by others.
 Learners deepen their knowledge of coding structures and practices by altering existing projects and templates to suit their own aims.

-<TX2>Create: After novice coders become more familiar with patterns of code design in use in the modify stage, they can progress to replicate such patterns in other code that they create from scratch.
+Create: After novice coders become more familiar with patterns of code design in use in the modify stage, they can progress to replicate such patterns in other code that they create from scratch.

-<TX2>A study involving five hundred 9 to 14 year-olds found that the UMC approach can balance a structured approach with more student-led exploration (Franklin et al., 2020).
+A study involving five hundred 9- to 14-year-olds found that the UMC approach can balance a structured approach with more student-led exploration (Franklin et al., 2020).
 The researchers also found that the students enjoyed the UMC approach as they had more choice and agency in the process.
 Similarly, other research compared UMC with a starting-from-scratch approach and found higher student engagement for those in the UMC group (Lytle et al., 2019).
-The researchers found that because students using UMC had more time to play around with code, they were able to add their own personal touches and that this ownership over the code sustained their continued engagement.
+The researchers found that because students using UMC had more time to play around with code, they were able to add their own personal touches and this ownership over the code sustained their continued engagement.

-<TX2>Researchers Kafai and Burke (2013) argue that a shift from writing programs from scratch to modifying and remixing them is in line with socio-cultural teaching approaches.
+Researchers Kafai and Burke (2013) argue that a shift from writing programs from scratch to modifying and remixing them is in line with socio-cultural teaching approaches.
 They coin the term computational participation to reflect this change of focus.
 They also note that such remixing is helped by online coding communities, especially those aimed at novice coders like the Scratch community (described below).
-They encourage educators to avoid focusing solely on technical possibilities of coding environments to embrace the potential of online coding communities despite associated challenges.
+They encourage educators to avoid focussing solely on technical possibilities of coding environments to embrace the potential of online coding communities despite associated challenges.
 One challenge of teachers embracing remixing practices is to distinguish the legitimate remixing of work from less productive kinds of copying.
 In addition participation in online communities requires learners to concurrently build both technical and participatory skills which may also be challenging.
 The following case study examines ways in which the online Scratch community is facilitating design-based learning.
 It makes a strong case for the value of these approaches and asks how some of these benefits can be made more inclusive for learners who would struggle to take part in such a community independently.

-<H1>Case Study - How the Online Scratch Community supports Design-based Learning
+Case study – how the online scratch community supports design-based learning

-<TX1>Scratch is educational software which uses a block based coding approach and a set of tools to develop audio and graphical assets to help the creation of multimedia coding projects.
-Scratch has an extensive community with over 75 million users of the site who have created 80 million projects.
-Activity increased during COVID restrictions in 2020 and 2021 with over 20 million user comments in the month of March 2021 alone.
+Scratch is educational software that uses a block-based coding approach and a set of tools to develop audio and graphical assets to help in the creation of multimedia coding projects.
+Scratch has an extensive community with over 75 million users who have created 80 million projects.
+Activity increased during COVID restrictions in 2020 and 2021, with over 20 million user comments in the month of March 2021 alone.
 The online community allows young creators to connect with others to share and get feedback on their work.
-Such community interaction sustains repeated effort to build student mastery in the form of fluency in the design and coding process.
-Here are some of the key features of the online Scratch community with tips to integrate these into your computing teaching.
+Such community interaction sustains repeated effort to build student mastery in the form of fluency in the design and coding processes.
+Here are some of the key features of the online Scratch community, along with tips to integrate them into your computing teaching.